India Strikes Pakistani Village In Retaliation For Attack In Kashmir

 The latest row began on Feb.
 14, when a suicide car bombing killed some 40 Indian troops in a convoy on the outskirts of Srinagar, one of the largest cites in Indian-controlled Kashmir.
 It was the deadliest such attack in three decades in Kashmir, a Himalayan territory that's split between Indian and Pakistani zones.

-A Pakistan-based militant group, Jaish-e-Mohammed ('Army of Mohammed'), a U.S.-designated terrorist group, claimed responsibility for the bombing.
+A Pakistan-based militant group, Jaish-e-Mohammed (Army of Mohammed), a U.S.-designated terrorist group, claimed responsibility for the bombing.
 The group is banned in both countries, but India accuses Pakistan of tacitly supporting the group.
 Islamabad denies that.
 The bomber himself was a local Kashmiri man.

 The Feb.
 14 attack prompted a diplomatic dispute between India and Pakistan, and fears of a backlash against the Kashmiri people themselves.
 In recent weeks, there have been reports of evictions and harassment of Kashmiris, who are mostly Muslim, across Hindu-majority India.
 Several of the funeral processions for the Indian soldiers and police killed in that attack morphed into nationalist rallies, with mourners chanting for revenge against Pakistan.